-Major research areas are family and inheritance law, and land rights, areas that are strongly characterized by legal pluralism: numerous customary and religious laws exist alongside state legislation, with many forms of mutual influence and mixing as a result.
-Superimposed on this pluralistic situation are the human rights contained in international and regional conventions, as well as in national constitutions.
-The modes of interaction between these different sources of law and legal subsystems, and their results in respect of family and inheritance law and land rights are examined in selected African countries.
+Law with regard to Africa is represented, both in research and in teaching, by an extraordinary professorship.
+The areas covered include private law, comparative law, legal sociology and legal anthropology.
+Major research areas are family and inheritance law, and land law, areas that are strongly characterised by legal pluralism: multifarious customary and religious laws exist alongside state law, with many forms of mutual influence and mixing as a result.
+Superimposed on this pluralistic situation are the human rights catalogues contained in international and regional conventions, as well as in national constitutions.
+The modes of interaction between these different sources of law and legal subsystems, and their results in respect of family and inheritance law, and land law, are examined in selected African countries.